Many if not most Eberspacher faults can be identified and repaired by a reasonable DIYer, saving expensive dealer repairs.

 As a first step replace the glow pin screen, it should be replaced annually and can be done without removing the heater.

-Older generation heaters D1L D3L D5L do not use a screen.
+Older generation heaters D1L D3L D5L do not use a replaceable screen.

-Also check the the glow pin chamber breather hole and the fuel filter.
+Also check the fuel filter in base of pump and the glow pin chamber breather hole are not blocked.